 Whether you’re drinking soda, sparkling water or beer, carbonated drinks can cause as much damage to teeth as hard drugs like crack cocaine and methamphetamine.
 Carbonated sugars, for example, allow plaque to produce even more acid to attack your teeth.
 In addition, dark-colored sodas can stain or discolor your teeth.
 If you’re indulging in a beer, the alcohol content can dehydrate you which decreases saliva production.
 As a result, fewer bacteria wash away.

 If you want to maintain your healthy smile for life, make sure to not overindulge in these foods.
 If you want to eat or drink them, make sure to brush, floss and visit us regularly for dental exams and cleanings.
-Schedule your next dental cleaning at Palencia Dental in St. Augustine, FL today by contacting us online or calling (904) 474-5444.
+Schedule your next dental cleaning with St. Augustine dentist Dr. Kinsey today by calling (904) 474-5444.